Business Need

 Cryptshare for Outlook offers several advantages compare to S/MME or PGP:

 You can send a secure message ad-hoc to any recipient without any preparation.
 Recipients do not need to have an S/MIME or PGP installation, nor do you need to exchange public keys with them before you can communicate.
-They don't even need to have a Cryptshare installation, licence or user account.
+You don't even need to have a Cryptshare installation, licence or user account.
 The only need to have an email address and you need to inform him on a separate way about the password that you have set for the message.
 In case you forget, the recipient automatically gets your contact details and can get in touch with you.
+This can be done by SMS, for example.

 S/MIME and PGP encrypt your email message, but do not help you with large file attachments.
 Typically, size limits apply either on your mail server, on the recipient's mail server or on the systems of email providers on the way.
 Often, these limits are as low as 10 or 20 MB.
 As a result, large files cannot be attached.
 With Cryptshare for Outlook, you can attach very large files to your message, up to multiple gigabyte.
 The files are not transported via email, but via your Cryptshare server, even taking the load off your and the recipient's email system.
 Only your system administrator can limit the size by configuration.

 For technical reasons, S/MIME and PGP can encrypt the email body text, but not the subject line.
 With Cryptshare for Outlook, you can choose to also send the subject line encrypted if it contains confidential information.
 Thus, you protect yourself and your recipient from eavesdropping and social engineering attacks.
 Also, S/MIME and PGP use the same encryption keys every time you communicate.
-If the private key gets compromised, so is any communication you have encrypted with the corresponding key pair.
+If the private key is compromised, this also applies to every communication exchange that has already been or will be carried out with this key pair.
 Cryptshare uses another key for each communication between two parties.

 Cryptshare will inform you when your message has been delivered to the recipient and will keep a full audit trail about all communications.
 Your message will not be routed through a series of mail servers of which some are out of your control.
 Instead, your message is uploaded to your own, secure server and downloaded by the recipient straight from there, using latest transport and storage encryption technology.
 This allows to provide a full audit trail about all communications, notifications to the users e.g. about successful deliveries or attempts to attack the contents and takes away headaches with data protection legislation in many countries and industries.